ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 pull inventory from dynamic or cloud sources or different formats (YAML, ini, etc), as described in :ref:`intro_dynamic_inventory`.
 Introduced in version 2.4, Ansible has inventory plugins to make this flexible and customizable.

-The TOML inventory format was introduced in version 2.8.

 .. _inventoryformat:

 Hosts and Groups